Heavenly Asparagus Soup with Bonus Tarragon Substitute Creme Fraiche Recipe

 Divine Asparagus Soup with Tarragon Cream

-Even being quite the soup enthusiast, I had never tried asparagus soup until a couple of years ago.
-This is possibly the best soup I have ever tasted.
+Even being quite the soup enthusiast, I had never tried asparagus soup until a few years ago.
+This asparagus soup is possibly the best soup I have ever tasted.
 Fresh asparagus is the best if it is available.
 If not, canned asparagus works well, too.

-The best choice of all for chicken stock is homemade.
+The best choice of all for chicken stock is homemade, homemade chicken bone broth.
 There are many recipes for homemade chicken stock, which is extremely versatile.
 So be sure to experiment and make the recipe your own.
 Making your own homemade chicken stock is something you can get in the habit of doing on the weekends, then freeze it in small portions.
 Then, when needed, it can be used in two cup portions or even frozen in ice cube trays for smaller portions.

 Once the ingredients are thickened with rice and tender, the soup is pureed, and topped with creme fraiche and chopped tarragon.
 Creme fraiche can be purchased in the grocery store, but a delicious recipe for a substitution is provided.
 This will need to be prepared 8-12 hours prior to making the soup.